EdSwArchitect/ai-taxi-model/README.md

    - Monitors the input directory every 30 seconds for new Parquet files
    - Automatically detects whether files match Yellow Taxi or Green Taxi schemas
    - Converts Parquet records to `YellowTaxi` or `GreenTaxi` objects
+   - Moves successfully processed files to the processed directory
    - Moves non-Parquet files or schema-mismatched files to the error directory

 2. **OpenSearchService**: